genesiscloud/Blender-ID/README.md

   Note that from now on we assume you run from a `pipenv shell` or prefix commands with `pipenv run`.
 - Run `./manage.py migrate` to migrate your database to the latest version.
+- Run `./manage.py createcachetable` to create the cache table in the database.
 - In production, set up a cron job that calls the [cleartokens](https://django-oauth-toolkit.readthedocs.io/en/latest/management_commands.html#cleartokens) management command regularly.